In the guide below, we compare natural resources vs man made resources.

 We explain the difference between them, and also give some common examples of each.

-Man made resources on the other hand are manufactured by humans, usually with chemical reactions and other processes.
+Man made resources are manufactured by humans, usually using raw materials, chemical reactions, and man made processes.

 The process used, and the raw materials used, depends on the man made resource being manufactured or produced.